GearHost/Docs/git-deploy-your-application.md

 You will need to download Git from the main download site [here][git-download]

 ###Install Git
 Before you start using Git, you have to make it available on your computer.
-Even if it’s already installed, it’s probably a good idea to update to the latest version.
+Even if it's already installed, it's probably a good idea to update to the latest version.
 You can either install it as a package or via another installer.

 Git is supported on many platforms and each platform will have it's own unique way to install git.